Search Unity

 Privacy

-Is UGS Analytics COPPA compliant?
+Is Analytics COPPA compliant?

-In order to provide analytics for your games, UGS Analytics generates an anonymized user ID for each user in your game.
-We do not use any of these IDs generated from Child Apps to track users across apps built by other developers or to map users between different services, devices, or browsers on the same computer.
-In addition to these IDs, UGS Analytics also collects the following personal information from Child App users: IP address, identifiers for advertisers (IDFA is only collected if Unity Ads is also enabled) and device identifiers (IDFV, Android device ID or IMEI if Android device ID is unavailable).
+In order to provide analytics for your games, Unity Analytics generates an anonymized user ID for each user in your game unless provided with a userID by the developer.
+We do not use any of these IDs generated from Child Apps to track users across apps built by other developers or to map users between devices, or browsers on the same computer.
+See the privacy overview page for information on the personal data collected.

 If your application is a Child App, you need to designate it as such within the Editor service panel or via the Project creation process in the Unity Dashboard.

-Is UGS Analytics GDPR compliant?
+Is Unity Analytics GDPR compliant?

 Data